 The Swedish Maritime Code separates vessels into boats and ships.
 Ships and certain boats used for commercial purposes must be registered.
-See question 11 for more details.

 For a registered ship, an extract of the register can be obtained from the Swedish Register of Ships.
 This will evidence the title of the registered owner.